-- Ensure compliance with the disciplinary rules established in this Handbook. - Study, solve and apply disciplinary sanctions corresponding to the cases of students who have been referred to the Dean/administrator, in accordance with the current regulations, and within the Christian spirit and values formation. - The decisions of the Disciplinary Committee will seek to help the student along with the help of all the faculty and staff. - Safeguard the safety, well-being, and peace of the educational community within the framework of respect and the duties and rights of students, as indicated in these Regulations and provisions issued by the school administration.

-• Inform the administration of the school of the decisions made in relation to the minor, serious and very serious infractions committed by the students.
+- Ensure compliance with the disciplinary rules established in this Handbook. - Study, solve and apply disciplinary sanctions corresponding to the cases of students who have been referred to the Dean/administrator, in accordance with the current regulations, and within the Christian spirit and values formation. - The decisions of the Disciplinary Committee will seek to help the student along with the help of all the faculty and staff. - Safeguard the safety, well-being, and peace of the educational community within the framework of respect and the duties and rights of students, as indicated in these Regulations and provisions issued by the school administration. - Inform the administration of the school of the decisions made in relation to the minor, serious and very serious infractions committed by the students. - Create a Behavior Intervention Plan with student created goals.